-- 2.23 Tourism is of major importance to Carlisle as a generator of economic prosperity and employment.
-It is essential that the tourism potential of the District is promoted and exploited to maximise the benefits it can bring to the area.
-Carlisle's heritage is central to its attractiveness as a tourist location with Hadrian's Wall Path National Trail crossing the District. - 2.24 Carlisle lies at the heart of a wealth of historic and modern attractions.
+- 2.23 Tourism is of major importance to Carlisle as a generator of economic prosperity and employment with the District receiving 7 million visitors in 2012 (STEAM Report).
+It is essential that the tourism potential of the District is promoted and exploited to maximise the benefits it can bring to the area, including a large number of jobs.
+Carlisle's heritage is central to its attractiveness as a tourist location with Hadrian's Wall Path National Trail crossing the District, Carlisle Castle, the Cathedral and many more attractions. - 2.24 Carlisle lies at the heart of a wealth of historic and modern attractions.
 From Roman remains to Norman stronghold, medieval market town to contemporary city, Carlisle has museums, art galleries, national sporting events, outdoor and indoor recreation, heritage tours, award-winning parks and nature reserves.
-Carlisle Racecourse lies on the edge of Carlisle, whilst in the wider rural area are a wealth of historic churches, Talkin Tarn country Park, Lanercost Priory founded in 1197 as an Augustinian Priory, and stunning countryside including the two Areas of Outstanding Natural Beauty. - 2.25 Protecting heritage whilst supporting economic growth is something that the City Council is actively engaged in.
-The historic core of the city includes Carlisle Castle, Tullie House Museum, Carlisle Cathedral precinct, the City Walls, The
+Carlisle Racecourse lies on the edge of Carlisle, whilst in the wider rural area are a wealth of historic churches, Talkin Tarn country Park, Lanercost Priory founded in 1197 as an Augustinian Priory, and stunning countryside including the two Areas of Outstanding Natural Beauty.